-

 Now this isn't really a comparison of apples to apples because the wheels are rotational mass.
 I think the conversion is roughly 4:1 so if you cut 20 pounds of wheel mass it is the same as cutting 80 pounds off the car.

-I can see that argument but with the mentioned equation would it really make a difference?if you can only race me in a straight line then whats the point
+I can see that argument but with the mentioned equation would it really make a difference?

 ...91 SMF SCCA